 The temperature measured is the thermal area of the CPU which shows slightly different temperatures then cores themselves.

-Then there is the ability to switch to the low power scheme when the user hasn't used the keyboard or mouse for a certain amount of minutes.
+Then there is the ability to switch to the lowest power scheme when the user hasn't used the keyboard or mouse for a certain amount of minutes.

 This is an easy way to make sure your computer doesn't use much power when you left your computer for a while and make sure certain idle time background processes don't use too much energy.
 For example there is a windows service that is testing your memory while the computer is idle wasting a lot of energy, in the low power scheme this will use a lot less energy.

 Then there are the options to prevent the computer going to sleep or the display to turn off.
-Last option allows you to remove these locks after a certain amount of hours.
-This can be handy to make sure the computer can complete a task without the powerscheme turning the computer off.
+And the option to remove these locks after a certain amount of hours.
+This can be handy to make sure the computer can complete a task without the current powerscheme turning the computer off.

 In the power profiles tab you can specify which programs need to run under which power scheme.